Carreau/scipy_proceedings/papers/bussonnier/papyri.rst

 Challenges
 ++++++++++

 We mentioned above some limitations we encountered (in rendering usage for instance) and what will be done in the future to address them.
-We provide below some limitations related to syntax choices, and broader opportunities that arise from the Papyri project.
+We provide below some limitations related to syntax choices, and broader opportunities that arise from the *Papyri* project.

 Limitations
 -----------
-The decoupling of the building and rendering phases is key in Papyri.
+The decoupling of the building and rendering phases is key in *Papyri*.
 However, it requires us to come up with a method that uniquely identifies each object.
 In particular, this is essential in order to link any object documentation without accessing the IRD bundles build from all the libraries.
 To that aim, we use the fully qualified names of an object.
 Namely, each object is identified by the concatenation of the module in which it is defined, with its local name.
 Nonetheless, several particular cases need specific treatment.

 - To mirror the Python syntax, is it easy to use ``.`` to concatenate both parts.
   Unfortunately, that leads to some ambiguity when modules re-export functions have